Uttam Kamble

-Uttam Kamble (Marathi: उत्तम कांबळे) is an Indian journalist and the chief editor of Sakal Media Group.
+Uttam Kamble is an Indian journalist and the chief editor of Sakal Media Group.
 He is the author of around 63 published books.
 Through a journalism career of over three decades, he is best known for his writings focused on the oppressed and deprived class.
 He was also the President of the 84th Akhil Bhartiya Marathi Sahitya Sammelan literary conference, and inaugurated the 16th Kamgar Sahitya Sammelan in the Satara district of Maharashtra in February 2011, presided over by Ramdas Phutane.